aksommerville/egg2/README.md

 ## TODO

-- [x] Remove `eggdev_convert_context`.
-Make a similar thing in "serial", so we can share it around.
-Then share it around.
-- [x] Would be nice if `eggdev convert` could change the pixel format of a PNG file, eg `eggdev convert -oout.png in.png --depth=1 --colortype=0`
-- - ...DECLINE.
-This is a bigger ask than you'd think, because the "image" unit forces everything RGBA.
-That's a good interface for the runtime.
-Get your general image conversion somewhere else.
-- [x] `eggdev convert`: Saved games to/from JSON, for migrating your saves between native and web.
-- - [x] That's such a simple conversion, and useful to players, maybe we should put it in `eggrun` too?
-- - - ...DECLINE.
-A reasonable ask I guess, but that's just not what eggrun is for.
-- [x] Revise SDK's program zero to be more neutral config-wise, since it is what every tuned channel will default to.
-Doesn't matter whether it sounds nice.
-- [x] SongEditor: Something akin to MIDI-In when modecfg modals are open, for when there's no MIDI device.
-- - ...Keypad 1..9, and Add/Enter to shift it.
-- [x] SongEditor EventModal: Show noteid in hex and musical name too.
-- [x] SongEditor: Channel trim and pan can adjust in real time, in the synth.
-We should do that eagerly when it changes in the UI.
 - [ ] Editor: Sometimes deleting a post step doesn't work.
 - [ ] Editor: Pitch wheel disabled at MidiService.readEvent() because my device is noisy.
 Find a long-term solution.
-- [ ] Song editor: Set tempo.
+- [x] Song editor: Set tempo.
 An action I guess.
-- [ ] Song editor: Adding event goes before those at same time; must be after.
+- [x] Song editor: Adding event goes before those at same time; must be after.
-- [ ] Song editor: Auto end time clearly wrong for SUB voices.
+- [x] Song editor: Auto end time clearly wrong for SUB voices. ...was treating (envpt.t) as relative, but they are absolute, oops.
 - [ ] editor: "Copy from other resource" option in the channels' "Store..." modal.
 - [ ] FM modecfg modal: Rate and range should present as float, regardless of how they're encoded.
 - [ ] Wave modal: Per-stage UI.
 Esp for harmonics, I want a clickable bar chart.